Killertamagotchi/WebPShop/README.md

 *   This plug-in does not extend `Export As` neither `Save for Web`.
 *   Encoding and decoding are done in a single pass.
 It is not currently possible to cancel such actions, and it might take some time on big images.
-*   Only the latest Photoshop release is supported.

 ## Troubleshooting